Allentown, PA

 The yearly salary for a fireman was set at $740 and volunteers were to be paid “…$1 a day when they work.”
 According to US Government sources the average salary across all industries at the time was $574 a year and $699 for state and local government workers, so the Coshocton salaries were pretty attractive for the three full time positions (the Chief’s salary was set at $840).

-This design does not appear to be based on a work by an external artist and Sahling has no entry in his workbook for this design.
+This design does not appear to be based on a work by an external artist and Sahling has no entry in his workbook for this design, suggesting it was created by one of the many other artists who worked at AAW..

 All of the tray examples we’ve encountered of this design have been 13” concave pie shapes with black rims and gold advertising.
-The only one example we have run across any with advertising text on the face is the one for Aberdeen Brewing of Aberdeen, Washington.
-We have never encountered any tip tray or sign versions of this design but have seen paper-based color lithographs from the Silver Spring Brewery; Victoria, British Columbia, although these appear to later productions.
+The only example we have run across any with advertising text on the face is the one for Aberdeen Brewing of Aberdeen, Washington.
+We have never encountered any tip tray versions of this design.
+Until recently we hadn’t encountered a sign version until we ran across the Horlacher curled corner sign, although we’d seen paper-based color lithographs from the Silver Spring Brewery; Victoria, British Columbia; however, these appear to later productions.

 Hager & Price